IVAOGR/booking.br.ivao.aero/README.md

 **Note:** Sometimes you will see this `{{  count  }}` syntax in between the text.
 This is a placeholder for a variable and it must **never** be edited.
 Also, sometimes, you will have keys that are accompanied by a `_one` or `_other` suffix.
 This is a syntax for when the translation should be singular or plural.

 6. Once completed, make sure to read your work and verify for typos or context.
-Once you are confident, create a pull request to the official codebase and wait for review.
+Once you are confident, create a pull request to the official codebase and wait for review